-- Teachers will record the dress code violation as a demerit. - Parent notification - An accumulation of five demerits/quarter per quarter for any reason, including dress code violations, will result in a detention.
+- P.E.teacher will record the dress code violation as a demerit. - Parent notification through Digital Academy - An accumulation of five demerits/quarter for any reason, including dress code violations, will result in a detention.

 Dress Up Days for Birthdays and School Photos